xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 This command uses the `xpack-develop` branch of this repo.

-The builds take about 930 minutes to complete.
+The full builds take about 16 hours (about 6 hours without multi-libs) to complete.

 The workflow result and logs are available from the [Actions](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/actions/) page.